-Multiple bump-in conversations have replaced those at the water cooler, saving potential email threads from getting out of hand.
+Open spaces increase the chances of overhearing something important, clarifying a miscommunication, and leading to the next great business opportunity.
+Multiple bump-in discussions have replaced those at the water cooler, keeping potential email threads from getting out of hand.

 Human interaction is still vital to the workplace.
 One gets more from speaking with a co-worker for a few minutes than they do via structured meetings and email recaps containing a list of myriad “next steps.”